-We are currently accepting submissions for our Fall/Winter 2014 issue, which will be our first themed issue: Speculative Poetry and Prose.
-The deadline for submission is July 31, 2014.
+We are currently accepting poetry and prose submissions for our Fall/Winter 2015 issue.
+The deadline for submission is July 10, 2015.
+Submit here.

 Guidelines for all submissions:

 - We strongly encourage you to buy a copy of the journal for two reasons: (1) to understand what kind of work we accept and (2) to support the work of your local Queens literary journal.